Sribabu-Mandraju/my_portfolio/src/blogs_mds/TransaparentUpgradableProxy.md

 ```

 ---

-In blockchain if smart contract once deployed we cannot update the functionality of the contract becuase they are immutable by nature , to upgrade functionality of the contract we have redeploy the contract and there will be no data persist in that newly deployed contract . so in order to persist data even after upgrading a smart contract we will use proxy contracts
+In blockchain if smart contract once deployed we cannot update the functionality of the contract because they are immutable by nature.
+To upgrade functionality of the contract we have to redeploy the contract and there will be no data persist in that newly deployed contract.
+So in order to persist data even after upgrading a smart contract we will use proxy contracts.

-## what are proxy contracts ?
+## What are Proxy Contracts?

-proxy contract is the contract in which we store data but to perform functionalities on data we will depend on another contracts which are called implementation contracts
-in simple we will borrom the code of another smart contract and use that code login to perform any operations on our data . so in order to understand proxy contract we have to understand delegate call .
+Proxy contract is the contract in which we store data but to perform functionalities on data we will depend on another contracts which are called implementation contracts.
+In simple terms, we will borrow the code of another smart contract and use that code logic to perform any operations on our data.
+So in order to understand proxy contract we have to understand delegate call.

 ---

 ## How Proxies Help

 - Maintain existing storage (count value remains 5)